Back to Main Page

 material.
 Although no longer in the ceramics field, I decided to combine interests and create

 a stamp exhibit about ceramics and ceramic materials.
 I started finding material in 1989,

 putting it all together for the first time in 1994 at ROPEX, where it earned a national silver.

-in 1990 on wrestling for the 1990 Empire State Games in Buffalo which can be viewed
+for the 1990 Empire State Games in Buffalo that can be viewed

 on my online exhibits page.
-I seriously started collecting the theme around 1999, and eventually will work it up
+I seriously started collecting material the theme around 1999.
+Click

-to visit my amateur wrestling web site, with six million+ unique hits, including a variety
+to visit my amateur wrestling web site started in 1997 with over six million unique hits, including a variety

-In May of 2000 I first displayed an exhibit entitled, "Life is Just A
+In May of 2000 I first displayed my "Life is Just A

-Bowl of Cherries- Idioms Illustrated & Explained.
-It's a fun and interactive display
+Bowl of Cherries- Idioms Illustrated & Explained exhibit.
+It's a fun interactive display

 all about the origins of common everyday English language phrases and expressions.
 The judges